Ubuntu. Share SDKMAN/Grails/Groovy between Linux users.

 Open

-which come after#THIS MUST BE AT THE END OF THE FILE FOR SDKMAN TO WORK!!!
+~/.profileasanother_user(I think it must be something like/home/another_user/.profileon your computer) and copy here the lines from/root/.bashrcwhich come after#THIS MUST BE AT THE END OF THE FILE FOR SDKMAN TO WORK!!! -

 Login as

-in console.
+another_userand try to entersdk helpin console.
 Now it should work.
 As well as all the Grails, Groovy, Gradle etc. which installed using this SDKMAN installation.
-For every user which you want to be able to use SDKMAN you have to add those lines to~/.profile
+For every user which you want to be able to use SDKMAN you have to add those lines to~/.profileas described above.

 I hope this article helped you to save a little bit of your time :) Maybe some of you know how to do it easier.
 Share your ideas about it in comments!